-Only students who have graduated or will graduate from a high school within the United States, a high school within Canada or an international school overseas are required to submit an SAT or ACT for an admission decision.
-Any student wishing to be considered for merit-based or athletic scholarships are recommended to submit an SAT or ACT score.
+Only students who have graduated or will graduate from a high school within the United States, a high school within Canada or an American (Including IB) or Canadian school overseas are required to submit an SAT or ACT for an admission decision.
+Any student wishing to be considered for merit-based scholarships are encouraged to submit an SAT or ACT score.

-The writing section of the SAT/ACT will be accepted for review but will not be used for admission decisions, and it's not required for the admission cycle.
+The writing section of the SAT/ACT will be accepted for review but will not be used for admission decision.

-Applicants to the University of Denver are not required to submit SAT IIs.
+Applicants to the University of Denver are not required to submit SAT II.

 Yes.
 Once a student is admitted to the University of Denver and we have the official documents we require, we will do a transfer credit evaluation to determine the transferability of these credits.
 For guidelines on AP/IB score transferability, please visit our website.